dougbutner/web-4/README.md

 Geodomains can be nested, with a finite set of smaller areas making up the larger area, common in geopolitics, but this is not required.
 Geodomains can also be overlapping or non-overlapping.

-## The Democratic Web
-This paper is called "The Democratic Web" because the most obvious use of these ideas is to create a democracy for the purpose of running an organization (company, non-profit, etc) or a society (community, city, nation, etc).

-It makes sense that we start to build social systems alongside the existing geopolitical boundaries.

 ## Creating Geo-social Systems
 To create a geo-social system, we first must define the requirements of the geodomain, and then the requirements for an individual to be a part of the geotribe within that geodomain.